Hurricane Maria's path: Track the storm here

 What else should I know about the hurricane?

+A storm surge warning is in effect for Ocracoke Inlet to Cape Hatteras, N.C., according to the National Hurricane Center.

+Maria is expected to stay off the coast as it continues its trek north, but North Carolina issued a mandatory evacuation for visitors to much of the Outer Banks as strong winds and flooding is expected from the storm.

-Although it is still considered to be a large hurricane, Maria is expected to weaken to a tropical storm by Tuesday night.
+The hurricane is expected to weaken to a tropical storm by Tuesday night or Wednesday morning and move toward the north-northeast by Wednesday.

 Maria already ravaged the Caribbean nation of Dominica, leaving “widespread devastation,” according to Dominica Prime Minister Roosevelt Skerrit.